 ''We make potato chips and popcorn for the first two shifts.
 Then the whole place is scrubbed down during the last shift.
 We like to say that the place is clean enough to eat off the floor.
 One television reporter did,'' Leonard Jr. said.

 Besides the Chicago plant, the firm has 14 distribution plants and 5 distributors in Illinois and parts of Wisconsin, Michigan, and Indiana.

 Jays faced a constant battle to get the right amount of shelf space at grocery stores. ''I don't want more shelf space than I can sell in a store, but I want it where I can be representative.
 Generally speaking, I think we could do more.
 If you have too much, you have too much spoilage,'' said Leonard Jr.

 Competition always is lurking.
 Years ago, General Mills Inc. introduced Bugles and Whistles; Procter & Gamble Co. served up Pringles.

 ''We fought them by stressing that our potato chips are all-natural ingredients, made with no preservatives.
 We use pure polyunsaturated corn oil,'' he said.

-John Cady, the president of the Potato Chip/Snack Food Association, an Alexandria, Va.-based trade group of snack firms, knows the Jays story.
+John Cady, the Potato Chip/Snack Food Association president, an Alexandria, Va.-based trade group of snack firms, knows Jay's story.